 [Your Name]

-Not addressing the hiring manager.
+Not using the hiring manager's name.

 Making it too long (keep it to one page).

-Spelling and grammar mistakes.
+Spelling or grammar mistakes.

 The JobsCruze Logo is already a Spirited Signature that proudly headlines the Vision we pursue for and those we serve and stand for.